 For additional information on foster parenting, you may be interested in viewing these additional resources:

-- National Foster Parent Association (NFPA) provides information on their website, including basic requirements for becoming a foster parent, frequently asked questions, a history of foster care in the United States and more.
+- The National Foster Parent Association provides information on its website, including basic requirements for becoming a foster parent, frequently asked questions, a history of foster care in the United States, and more.

-- AdoptUSKids, a project of the Children's Bureau, Administration for Children and Families, illustrates basic requirements on its website.
+- AdoptUSKids, a project of the Children's Bureau, illustrates basic requirements on its website.